 With a bit of planning, this doesn’t have to be the case.
 Here’s how to shop for a mortgage without hurting your credit.

-How shopping for a mortgage impacts your credit score
+How can shopping for a mortgage impact your credit?

 Can you get preapproved for a mortgage without a credit check?